'I don't think there could be anything more grave': Russia under fire for alleged poison attack on former spy

-The poisoning of former Russian spy Sergei Skripal in Salisbury, England has metastasized into the most serious confrontation between Russia and west since the annexation of Crimea four years ago.
+The poisoning of former Russian spy Sergei Skripal in Salisbury, England has metastasized into the most serious confrontation between Russia and the West since the annexation of Crimea four years ago.

 "This is a state-sponsored act of terrorism using chemical weapons by Russia — I don't think there could be anything more grave," said Bill Browder, the London-based businessman turned human rights crusader, who has emerged as one of Russian President Vladimir Putin's fiercest critics.